 We talked to experts in the field and put together this guide on how to get your commercial real estate license and start your career buying, selling, and leasing commercial real estate.
 While the road to commercial real estate nirvana is different for everyone, this guide will run through the core skills and education you’ll need to get started.

 One convenient way to get your real estate education is to take courses online.
-Try taking Career Webschool’s online real estate classes to get the information and tools you’ll need to prep for the exam, receive your license, and even continue your real estate education.
+Try taking OnCourse Learning’s online real estate classes to get the information and tools you’ll need to prep for the exam, receive your license, and even continue your real estate education.
 The course material is always accurate, up-to-date, and taught in a way that focuses on concepts rather than just memorizing facts, so information is more easily understood and retained.
 Click here to get started.

 What is a Commercial Real Estate Agent?

 Much like a residential real estate agent, a commercial real estate agent represents sellers, buyers, landlords or lessees of commercial real estate.
 However, since commercial real estate transactions tend to be more complex than residential transactions, commercial real estate agents generally have more professional experience and education than their residential counterparts.

 Commercial Real Estate License Courses Required in Your State